PINTO0309/onnx2tf/README.md

     Hint for XNNPACK fp16 inference on float16 tflite model.
     XNNPACK float16 inference on certain ARM64 cores is 2x faster.
     Float16 inference doubling on devices with ARM64 ARMv8.2 or higher instruction set.
+    This option is applied in both tf_converter and flatbuffer_direct paths.
     See: https://github.com/PINTO0309/onnx2tf/pull/553

   -ebu, --enable_batchmatmul_unfold